Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 By definition retrospective means “looking back or dealing with past events or situations”.

-True to definition, retrospective meetings are intended to reflect on the most recent sprint/project/milestone and identify areas that need improvement and celebrate team wins.
+True to its definition, retrospective meetings are intended to reflect the most recent sprint/project/milestone and identify areas that need improvement and celebrate team wins.

 This ties into the concept of Continuous improvement where teams get together to discuss the areas that the team did well and the areas that the team needs to work together to improve for the next sprint/project/milestone.